 2. Hire a Moving Company

-When moving across country you have one of two choices to make when it comes to transporting your items.
+When moving cross country you have one of two choices to make when it comes to transporting your items.
 You can either reserve a moving truck and drive to your new destination yourself, or you can hire movers to make the long haul to your new home.
 If you choose to hire movers, it is important to do your research.
 Hiring a reputable moving company that is affordable, respects your schedule, and has a thorough and honest procedure for securely packing your valuables.
 Spend time browsing online reviews, and consider contacting references to hear first-hand accounts of working with the company you are considering.
 When requesting a quote from the movers, don’t be afraid to ask questions.
 It is not uncommon for companies to provide a quote that changes drastically by the end of the move due to hidden costs.
 Find a moving company that guarantees your rate from the start so that there are no costly surprises.

 3. Collect Important Items